 Eugene Kung, chair of the board

 Eugene Kung practices social justice law in the areas of public utility regulation, human rights, civil litigation and administrative law as a staff lawyer with West Coast Environmental Law.
 He holds a JD (LLB) from Dalhousie University, a BA (Political Science) from UBC and was called to the BC bar in 2008.
 Eugene is a NextUp graduate (NUPBC5), and is also a director of Pivot Legal Society.
 He has worked extensively on environmental justice issues and sits on the steering committee of the CCPABC’s Climate Justice Project.
 In his spare time, Eugene is a mediocre musician, a so-so snowboarder and a horrible hockey player.

 A month into law school, Katrina was looking for new ways to ground her education (which includes an MA in women’s studies) and contribute to real social change in Vancouver’s downtown eastside.
 She connected with John Richardson, established Pivot Legal’s sex work and human rights campaign and has been with Pivot ever since.

 As Pivot’s litigation director, Katrina brings legal strategy to Pivot’s campaigns and connects Pivot with the broader legal community.
-Outside the office, Katrina spends her time hanging out with her partner and daughter.
+Outside the office, Katrina spends her time hanging out with her partner, daughter, and son.
 She also stays active by jogging regularly and dancing as often as possible.